-2 Cybersecurity: software security
+2 Cybersecurity: secure software development practices

-Organisations are increasingly dependent on the use of software to achieve their goals and objectives.
+The secure development of software is crucial within the modern technology and development landscape.
+Insecure software development environments are problematic for organisations that develop software, regardless of whether solution development occurs internally or is conducted by a secondary organisation.
 In this area of study, students will focus on security risks to software and data during the software development process and throughout the use of the software solution by an organisation.
 You will analyse and evaluate the security of current software development practices, examine risks to software and data, and consider the consequences of implementing software with ineffective security strategies.
-Physical and software controls, security vulnerabilities, web application and third-party software risks will be investigated.
-You will recommend risk management strategies to improve current practices, taking into account key legal requirements and ethical issues faced by an organisation.
+Frameworks such as the Essential Eight and the Information Security Manual are also taken into account for students to follow current industry practice when considering strategies for improvements.

-Outcome 2: On completion of this unit the student should be able to respond to a teacher-provided case study to examine the current software development security strategies of an organisation, identify the risks and the consequences of ineffective strategies and recommend a risk management plan to improve current security practices.
+Outcome 2: On completion of this unit the student should be able to respond to a teacher-provided case study to analyse an organisation's software development practices, identify and evaluate current security controls and threats to software development practices, and make recommendations to improve practices.